Valentino Balboni: Biography

 Balboni started working for Lamborghini on 21 April 1968, as a mechanic apprentice in the company.
 Eventually, he was personally asked by the company's founder, Ferruccio Lamborghini, to test-drive the newly built cars alongside Bob Wallace.
 Valentino Balboni has reportedly driven about 80% of all Lamborghinis ever built.
 Among the marque aficionados, Balboni has risen to cult status.
 In 2008, Balboni was still active for the company as the chief test-driver and ambassador.
 Fluent in English and German, he often appeared at different Lamborghini-related events, such as new models' unveiling.

 In July 2009, Lamborghini announced a special edition run of 250 Gallardo LP550-2 "Valentino Balboni edition" supercars; the company stated that the new car was rear-wheel driven in accordance with Balboni's preference for the thrill of cornering a rear-wheel driven vehicle.
 These vehicles were also made special with a white and gold stripe that runs the center of the car, inspired by sports cars of the 1970s.

 Balboni, even though officially retired as chief test driver, has signed a two-year contract with Lamborghini as a consultant through 2010 that can be renewed multiple times.

-Valentino Balboni said that the first car that got him excited about cars was a silver Bizzarrini GT 5300 that he saw at the Turin car show in 1966.
+Valentino Balboni said that the first car that got him excited about cars was a silver Bizzarrini GT 5300 that he saw at the Turin Auto Show in 1966.

+In June 2026, the Isle of Man Post Office issued a limited-edition Valentino Balboni Signature Collection as part of its Supercar Island stamp issue.
+Limited to 150 numbered sets, the collection comprised a hand-signed first day cover by Balboni, a certificate of authenticity and a sheet of stamps depicting the Gallardo LP550-2 Valentino Balboni Edition.